Xeplosion/cs1440-proj0/doc/Plan.md

 *   [ ] Note any relevant and interesting events that happened while you wrote the code.
     *   e.g. things you learned, things that didn't go according to plan.

+When running the program the code didn't output the way that it was expected to.
+Upon closer inspection the problem was revealed to be that instead of printing empty spaces it just printed nothing.
+An else statement was added to fix this.

 ## Phase 3: Testing and Debugging
 *(30% of your effort)*